realraft/UMass-Lost-and-Found/README.md

 **Owen Raftery**\
 Role(s): Project-Manager\
 Role(s) Description: Will be leading the team during meetings and give instructions on what to code. \
-Issues to work on: TBD
+Issues to work on: Research on if we can use UMass email api, in our platform

 **Nathan Dennis**\
 Role(s): Notetaker, Front-end developer\